 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-How to watch Naruto and Naruto: Shippuden in order
+How to watch Naruto and Naruto: Shippuden (both anime and movies) in order

-We've ordered each chapter of Naruto, Naruto Shippuden, and the ten Naruto films for your binging pleasure
+We've gathered each chapter of Naruto, Naruto Shippuden, and the 11 Naruto movies in order for your binging pleasure

 Popverse's top stories of the day